 As part of our goal to provide a safe environment for our employees and customers, Nordstrom prohibits any kind of threat, intimidation or act of violence in the workplace.

 Threats — either direct or implied — may be in the form of words, gestures, phone calls, emails, text messages, social networking/media messages or posts, drawings, etc.

-- Cooperating with an investigation into any real or potential violence in the workplace.
+• Cooperating with an investigation into any risk of violence in the workplace.

-Reporting to and providing Human Resources with a copy of any temporary or permanent orders that identify you, any Nordstrom employee or any Nordstrom location as protected.
+• Providing Human Resources with a copy of any temporary or permanent restraining/protection orders that identify you, any Nordstrom employee or any Nordstrom location as protected.

-We believe Nordstrom should be a safe, efficient and productive place.
+We believe Nordstrom should be a safe, efficient and productive place to work.
 For that reason, employees must work free from the effects of drugs and alcohol.

 Some areas of our company require employees to successfully complete drug and/or alcohol testing.
 Testing positive for drugs and/or refusing to cooperate with required testing, or failing to comply with applicable drug and alcohol guidelines, will result in disciplinary action up to and including termination of employment.

 Should you have a substance abuse issue our Employee Assistance Program is available to provide confidential support and appropriate resources.
 These resources are available on mynordstrom.com.
 Talk with Human Resources if you need time away from work to attend a rehabilitation program.
 However, please also be aware that if a problem with your job performance exists, we will address it with you, regardless of any substance abuse issue you may have.